agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

   - lotus
 ---

+**This article introduces Lotus 0.4 features and compares them with *regular* and *component based* Rails 4.** I will assume you are familiar with the Ruby on Rails conventions.

+---

-*Lotus* is a new but stable [rack compliant](http://rack.github.io/) Ruby web framework embracing modularity and separation of concerns to promote maintainable code.
+*Lotus* is a modular [rack compliant](http://rack.github.io/) Ruby web framework promoting applications incremental design and separation of concerns beyond classical MVC.

-The *conventional MVC Rails* structure fits simple use cases and when their complexity increases you can use ingenuity in the form of *[component based Rails](http://teotti.com/component-based-rails-architecture-primer/)* to achieve modularity sometime as a stepping stone to [service oriented architecture](http://teotti.com/rails-service-oriented-architecture-alternative-with-components/).
+The *conventional MVC Rails* structure fits simpler use cases and when their complexity increases you can use ingenuity in the form of *[component based Rails](http://teotti.com/component-based-rails-architecture-primer/)* to achieve application modularity sometime as a stepping stone to [service oriented architecture](http://teotti.com/rails-service-oriented-architecture-alternative-with-components/).

-**This article compares Lotus 0.4 approach to Rails 4 and point to the excellent Lotus documentation for more details--I will assume you are familiar with how Ruby on Rails works.**

 ## Preamble

 Using Lotus for rapid prototyping would be a mistake--Ruby on Rails is a much better fit for that leveraging its vast pool of plugins.

-Many Rails projects I saw since 2005 had a plugin based prototype foundation making long term development a daunting plugin customization.
+Many Rails projects I saw had a plugin based prototype foundation making long term development a daunting plugin customization.

 Usually at the foundation of larger Rails plugins there are framework agnostic Ruby gems and rack middlewares--like *Warden* at the core of *Devise*--that can be used to accelerate development in Lotus.

-If are working on a production Rails application don't try to migrate it to Lotus.
-If you're having troubles dealing with complexity in Rails evaluate [component based](http://teotti.com/component-based-rails-architecture-primer/) first.

-## General approach
+## Multi application approach

-Lotus sets a clear boundary between code dealing with the web framework located inside `/apps` and code related to the persistence and domain logic located inside `/lib`.

->> A Lotus application can serve multiple *applications* similarly to what high level components do in **component based Rails architecture**.
+Lotus helps understanding what the whole project does by supporting sub applications.

+An example could be a *memory game* project where users can play games created by a team of game designers and with an API to publish leaderboards to mobile devices.
+This project domain can be broken up in to three applications: a `gamezone` application where users play games, a `workshop` application where game designers create games and an `api` application to publish game statistics to mobile devices.
+The assumption is they all share some domain logic and database connection so breaking them up in to three projects at the start will create more development overhead then benefits.

+### Lotus

+Lotus can serve such a project with its default *container* architecture.
+When the time comes for a portion to be deployed and developed in isolation it supports single applications with its *application* architecture.

+Having all the applications as one codebase speeds up project development and it's great that Lotus [architecture supports](http://lotusrb.org/guides/architectures/overview/) that at its core.

+**Some people might quickly dismiss this as impossible in Ruby on Rails but that's wrong.**

+### Rails

+It's true that in a *conventional Rails* project this is impossible to achieve--all your code lives inside `/app` and there is no way to set more applications boundaries.
+In simple cases this is not a problem--you could have a gamezone controller a workshop controller and an api controller but that's rarely the case and even when it is it rarely stay like that.
+Requirements will change and expand.

+So for larger more complex domains--or for applications started small and grew over time--missing the boundaries makes it hard to understand what the whole project does and to migrate one of those portions to its own service.

+**To solve this problem a few years ago people started leveraging Ruby gems and Rails engines in what is called *component based Rails architecture*.**

+A high level component is the Rails counterpart of a Lotus application.
+To find out more about this [read a component based primer](http://teotti.com/component-based-rails-architecture-primer/).

+## Lotus directory structure

-The default application is called `web` but can be overridden when first running the generator:
+Let's generate our `memory_game` project in Lotus--the default application would be called `web` but can be overridden when first running the generator:

 {% highlight ruby %}
-lotus new shipping --application=customer_zone
+lotus new memory_game --application=game_zone
 {% endhighlight %}

 The directory structure at this point is: